 Tips on how to cook chicken breast

-- Choose Bone-in, Skin-on Chicken: Use split breast part of the chicken with bone-in and skin-on for best results.
-These cuts are larger than boneless chicken breasts, but the skin and the bone-in will keep more moisture and yield a juicier chicken.
-Don't worry about the skin - you can always remove it after cooking and slice the meat off the bone.
+- Choose Bone-in, Skin-on Chicken: For best results, use the split breast part of the chicken with bone-in and skin-on.
+These cuts are larger than boneless chicken breasts, but the skin and the bone-in will retain more moisture and yield a juicier chicken.
+Don't worry about the skin—you can always remove it after cooking and slice the meat off the bone.

 - Adjust for Boneless Chicken Breast: If using a boneless chicken breast, reduce cooking time as it cooks faster.
 Check for doneness earlier (see notes and specific timing in the recipe card below).

 - Use the Right Skillet: I like to use a cast-iron skillet for this pan-seared chicken breast recipe.
-Just keep in mind that whatever pan you choose, make sure it has no plastic parts on the handle or body since the entire pan goes into the oven.
+Whatever pan you choose, make sure it has no plastic parts on the handle or body since the entire pan goes into the oven.

 - Bring to Room Temperature: If you have marinated the chicken in the fridge or overnight, remove it from the fridge about 20 minutes before cooking to let it reach room temperature.

-- Don't overcrowd: When cooking multiple pieces of chicken breast in a skillet, make sure your pan is large enough to arrange the chicken breast pieces in a single layer without overcrowding.
-This helps with proper searing and cooking, not steaming.
+- Don't overcrowd: When cooking multiple pieces of chicken in a skillet, make sure your pan is large enough to arrange the pieces in a single layer without overcrowding.
+This helps with proper searing and cooking; you don't want to steam the chicken.

 - Internal Temperature: For the juiciest chicken, cook your breast until the internal temperature reaches 158°F in the oven, then remove it.
 The chicken will continue cooking while resting under the foil for 10 minutes, reaching the safe temperature of 165°F while staying perfectly moist.